n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmgooglepalm.md

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/google/googlepalm/).
 ///

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/google-palm-language-model/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Google PaLM LM integrations](https://n8n.io/integrations/google-palm-language-model/){:target=_blank .external-link} page.
 ///

+--8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-/// note | Models
-Models are dynamically loaded from the Google PaLM API and you will only see the models available to your account.
+**Model**: the model to use to generate the completion. n8n dynamically loads models from the Google PaLM API and you will only see the models available to your account.
-///

-* Model

-## Node reference
+## Node options

---8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"
+* **Maximum Number of Tokens**: the completion length, in characters.
+* **Sampling Temperature**: controls the randomness of the sampling process.
+A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
+* **Top K**: the number of token choices the model uses to generate the next token.
+* **Top P**: use a lower value to ignore less probable options.

 ## Related resources